-Kristin Steele enters her 15th season as the head women's ice hockey coach at Connecticut College.
-Under Steele’s direction, the Camels have developed into a contender in the talent-rich New England Small College Athletic Conference (NESCAC) and have qualified for the conference championship tournament in each of the past eight seasons.
+Kristin Steele enters her 16th season as the head women's ice hockey coach at Connecticut College.
+Under Steele’s direction, the Camels have developed into a contender in the talent-rich New England Small College Athletic Conference (NESCAC) and have qualified for the conference championship tournament in each of the past nine seasons.

 During the 2013-2014 campaign, the Camels advanced to the semifinal round of the NESCAC Championship for the second consecutive year.
 With their 2-1 overtime victory in the quarterfinal round, Connecticut College made history as the first number eight seed to defeat a number one seed in a NESCAC Women's Hockey Championship.

 Steele and the Camels posted a record of 14-11-1 in 2012-13, setting a program record for victories in a historic season of Camel Hockey.
 Connecticut College climbed all the way up to #9 in the NCAA Regional Rankings, advancing to the semifinal round in the NESCAC Championship for the second time in program history.